sahme73/Youtube-DataViz/nextjs-project/README.md

 ## Summary of Project
 In our project, we set out to work with YouTube Data and try to visualize the data from videos in meaningful ways.
 We do so through 3 different types of visualizations.

 1.)
-Visualize Likes vs Views of a given set of videos over a 12 month period
+Visualize Likes vs Views of a given set of videos over a 12 month period through a scatterplot

 2.)
 Perform Sentiment Analysis through the use of Word Cloud on comments of a given YouTube Video